Skip to content

 }

-Any msg emitted using this fucntion is also stored in the datastore associated with the widget.
+Any msg emitted using this function is also stored in the datastore associated with the widget.

 Event Payloads